Averbea/AdventOfCode/README.md

 ## Copying the template

-You can use `init.py`, `config.py`, `template.py` and `update.py` if you want to copy this repo template and answer the problems by yourself.
+You can use `init.py`, `config.py`, `template.py` if you want to copy this repo template and answer the problems by yourself.
 Its functionnalities include making directories, downloading statements, downloading inputs, making code templates and making url links.

 # Using this repo as template